 - Maintain good oral hygiene by brushing and flossing carefully.
 Take time to rest and avoid excessive physical activity for the first 48 hours.

-You can count on us in case of dental emergency.
+You can count on us in the event of a dental emergency.
 Find local dentists open now with Authority Dental.
-We have over 1,500 locations and we're open 24 hours a day.
+We have over 1,500 locations, and we are open 24 hours a day.

 Curious about the best practices after tooth extraction?
-Here's everything you need to know.
+Here is everything you need to know.

 Control bleeding and swelling